Best Mohs Surgery Treatment In India

 Related By Oncology (Cancer Care)

-A treatment strategy for some types of skin cancer, penile cancer, and cutaneous soft tissue sarcoma.
-During Mohs micrographic surgery, one layer of tissue at the site of a visible malignancy is removed at a time and inspected under a microscope for evidence of cancer.
-This technique is repeated until all cancerous tissue has been removed.
-During this type of surgery, as little natural tissue as feasible is removed.
-It is commonly used to remove skin cancer from the face, fingers, or genitals, as well as cancer from the penis or just below the skin.
-It might possibly be utilised to treat some cutaneous sarcomas.
-Mohs surgery is another name for it.
+a method for treating specific kinds of skin cancer, penile cancer, and skin soft tissue sarcoma.
+One layer of tissue at the location of a visible malignancy is removed at a time during Mohs micrographic surgery, and it is examined under a microscope for signs of cancer.
+Until all malignant tissue has been eliminated, this procedure is repeated.
+The natural tissue is removed as little as possible during this kind of surgery.
+It is frequently used to remove skin cancer from the face, fingers, or genitals, as well as cancer from the penis or just beneath the skin.
+It may also be used to eliminate certain skin sarcomas.
+Also known as Mohs surgery.